At Bridgeport Generation Now, we believe that Livability is about our city having access to everything it needs to thrive.

 For more data surrounding Bridgeport’s livability, please read the Fairfield County Community Foundation’s Community Wellbeing Index 2016.

-Please continue reading below for the research and policy recommendations.
+Please continue reading below for our 2017 research and policy recommendations.